-(a) A major penalty and game misconduct penalty shall be assessed to any player/goalkeeper who fights.
+- (a) A major penalty and game misconduct penalty shall be assessed to any player/goalkeeper who fights.
 A goalkeeper penalty shall be served by a player who was on the floor at the time of the infraction.
-The major penalty must be served in its duration.
-(Modified 2013)
+(Modified 2015) - (b) If there is an instigator or aggressor in a fight, a major penalty plus any other penalties shall be assessed to the offending player(s).
+Where an instigator penalty is assessed to a combatant, the referee shall determine whether the non-offending player shall be assessed a game misconduct under 45 (a).
+(Modified 2015) - (c) A game misconduct penalty shall be assessed to a player/goalkeeper who restarts a fight after once being separated.

-- (b) If there is an instigator or clear aggressor in a fight, a major penalty and a game misconduct plus any other penalties shall be assessed to the offending player(s).
-Where an instigator or clear aggressor penalty is assessed the non-offending player shall not receive a game misconduct under 45 (a).
-(Modified 2013) - (c) A game misconduct penalty shall be assessed to a player/goalkeeper who restarts a fight after once being separated. - NOTE: This does not apply to a player/goalkeeper defending himself/herself. - (d) A game misconduct penalty shall be assessed to any player/goalkeeper involved in fighting off the playing surface.
+NOTE: This does not apply to a player/goalkeeper defending himself/herself.

-(e) Should a fight start on the floor, those players not involved will immediately move to their respective benches.
+- (d) A game misconduct penalty shall be assessed to any player/goalkeeper involved in fighting off the playing surface. - (e) Should a fight start on the floor, those players not involved will immediately move to their respective benches.
 Should a fight start near the players' bench(s), those players not involved will move to their respective goal creases.
 Should a fight break out near the goal crease, the goalkeeper will also move to his/her players' bench.
 Failure to do so may result in the offending player(s)/goalkeeper(s) being assessed game misconduct penalties.